Catravine/leadsnap/docs/architecture.md

 #Architectural Decision Record

+###2016-04-25
+`Campaign` CRUD is done, with authorization where only admins can create/ update/delete, but everyone can view.

+###2016-04-21
+`Pundit` for authorization, after making my own user managment functions.

 ###2016-04-19
 Decided to to try to make my own admin for users and see how that goes.
 `Administrate` is cool, but I learned more about it, and customizing its views doesn't work.
 Its good for basic CRUD and not a lot else customization-wise.
 As the (relatively recent) GoRails screen cast about it says, it has potential but isn't quite there yet in terms of customization.